-Leone et al. (2019) do point out that there are some special cases with economic or econometric reasons for a variable-by-variable cutoff; for example, studies may delete observations with a stock price less than $1 due to restriction on institutional ownership of low-priced shares, or in the case of errors.
-There are likey more instances where truncation or removal is both desirable and appropriate, but these are outside the scope of this paper as we are interested in modeling health care expenditures where the extreme values are tails of the naturally-occuring and real underlying distribution.

 In theory, one could posit that extreme observations result from a different process inherent in the phenomena of interest, and perhaps make it appear problematic to include the most extreme observations in the analysis; in the healthcare setting, for example, patients with higher costs and/or utilization clearly have some distinctive reason for having values markedly higher than the rest of the population (Randahl & Vegelius, 2024).
 In Randahl et al. (2024), they include the example of episodes of one-sided violence, stating that in this context, researchers could argue that cases of countries with ongoing, active genocides be excluded, rationalizing that genocide arises from different processes than other forms of one-sided violence.
 Including these cases, as they are definitively larger compared to the central distribution, may mean they have a relatively larger impact on model estimates than the majority of other observations (though we saw in Leone (2019) that that might not, of course, always be the case).
 The team’s thought experiment comes to the conclusion, however, that excluding these most prominent cases of the phenomena the researcher is interested in seems “like a strange choice”.

 Leone et al. (2019) offered some texture about how truncation is applied in the studies they surveys, as these were the first and second most common approaches they encountered across their broad review.
 Truncation, specifically in this case using cutoffs based on percentiles of a variable’s distribution, accounted for 30% of the studies reviewed (258 out of 851).
 Of these n=258 studies, 31% (n=79) truncated all variables; 9% (n=22) truncated only the dependent variable; 4% (n=10) truncated all independent variables; 51% (n=132) noted that they “left out some variables”; and 6% (n=15) had uninterpretable approaches due to lack of description / clarity.
 They also pointed out that, when choosing truncation rules, some studies truncated using non-percentile cutoffs such as truncation of earnings sclaed by total assets at +/- 3 or stock prices less than $1.